s2t2/tweet-collection-py/README.md

 > NOTE: "topic" is the column name, and is required

-> OBSERVATIONS: a keyword like "impeach" will catch "#impeach" and "Impeach" and "#Impeach", but not "impeachment", however "impeachment" seems to catch "#ImpeachmentEve"?
-Hmmm.
-You might want to test your own filter behavior.

 If using local storage, this CSV file will act as the topics list.
 Otherwise if using remote storage, seed the development and production databases (and test the storage service):

 ```sh